GoogleChromeLabs/comlink/README.md

 ### `Comlink.defaultNamespace`

-This constant hold the value of the default namespace used by `Comlink.wrap` and `Comlink.expose`.
+This constant holds the value of the default namespace used by `Comlink.wrap` and `Comlink.expose`.

-It's value is `Comlink.default`.
+Its value is `Comlink.default`.

 ### `Comlink.releaseProxy`